spookyboogy/Leo-Gallery/README.md

 - [x] add oneko.js
 - [ ] remake neko sprite file with other colors (orange is closest to leo)
 - [ ] add multiple instances of neko?
+- [ ] add a user setting for selecting diffferent neko skins?
+- [ ] implement cookies for saving preferred neko? (not sure if possible with neocities)
 - [ ] adapt neko to respond to touchstart on mobile?

 misc/styling-related